iNarendraK/terraform_nov/Day1/README.md

 2. Control Group (CGroup)
    - helps in applying some resource quoto restrictions
    - example:-
-     - a container can restricted to access only 50% CPU ( let's your laptop has Quad Physical Cores ie 8 Virtual Cores )
+     - a container can restricted to access only 50% CPU
+     - lets say your laptop has Quad Physical Cores ie 8 Virtual Cores, 50% CPU is 4 virtual cores/2 Physical cores

 ## Container Softwares
 - Docker